1969 Pacific typhoon season: Tropical Depression 11W

+Tropical Depression 11W was a weak tropical cyclone that formed in the Western Pacific Ocean during the 1969 Pacific typhoon season.
+It did not significantly impact any land areas and dissipated quickly after formation.

 Tropical Depression 13W (Miling)

+Tropical Depression 13W, also known as Miling, was a weak tropical cyclone that formed in the Western Pacific Ocean during the 1969 Pacific typhoon season.
+It was monitored by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
+While it did not cause significant damage or loss of life, it was part of the annual typhoon season in the region, which can bring severe weather conditions to the Philippines and other Southeast Asian countries.

 Typhoon Elsie (Narsing)

 On September 19, Tropical Depression 14W formed over the open Western Pacific.
 It tracked almost due westward, becoming a tropical storm on the 20th and a typhoon on the 21st.
 Elsie continued to intensify, and reached a peak of 175 mph winds on the 24th.
 After peaking, the typhoon steadily weakened as it moved westward.
 On the 26th 105 mph Typhoon Elsie hit northern Taiwan, and a day later hit eastern China.
 After drifting northward, Elsie dissipated over China on September 28.
 The typhoon killed 102 people, with 24 missing and 227 injured from the system.

 Typhoon Flossie (Openg)

 Just days after Elsie hit Taiwan, Tropical Storm Flossie approached Taiwan.
 From October 1 to the 5th, it drifted northward offshore of the island.
 It accelerated to the northeast, and became extratropical on the 10th east of Japan.
 Flossie's heavy rains left 75 people dead.